 Intern snooping case in Canada

-While this case isn’t an US one, the scenario is certainly possible.
+While this case isn’t a US one, the scenario is certainly possible.
 But, the final ruling in the case was also interesting.
 It is a great example how insiders may not be trained to handle the data properly when they are brought in for a specific reason.

 A student gets assigned to the family health team.
 Canada’s primary care?
-She proceeds to check out records of family, friends, local politicians, staff of the clinic and other individuals in the community.
+She proceeds to check out records of family, friends, local politicians, the staff of the clinic and other individuals in the community.
 This went on from Sept 2014 until March 2015.
 139 patients.
 She was fined $20K plus a $5K victim surcharge.
 Not sure what that is in Canada.

 But, the reason it made this list is the quote from the judge when she handed out her decision.

 “Overall, the victim impact statements reveal a lack of trust and a sense of reluctance to share information with future health care providers.
 I believe this is a truly significant factor, given that we all must believe that when we go to the doctor for our physical illnesses and our mental health illnesses, that we will be able to trust our own health care practitioners and their team and that what we tell them will be respected and held in confidence so we receive the treatment and care we deserve.”

 Illinois Paramedic drugging all his patients according to charts